-You can check current rates and availability at Reindeer Lodge here (and if you’re new to Airbnb you can get a discount here).
+You can check current rates and availability at Reindeer Lodge here.

 If you can’t stay at Reindeer Lodge you can still get a chance to see some reindeer in Kiruna.
 Nutti Sámi Siida also have a museum in Jukkasjärvi, where you can learn more about Sámi history and culture, as well as feed their reindeer.
 The entrance fee is 180 SEK (they have student and child discounts), so it’s the cheapest way to see reindeer up here.
 They also have a café on site where you can have lunch.

 Which would you choose – reindeer or huskies?

 Wow, such an amazing place!
 Thanks for sharing!